googleinterns/knative-source-mongodb/README.md

     apiVersion: v1
     kind: Secret
     metadata:
         name: my-mongo-secret
         namespace: default
     stringData:
             URI: mongodb://USERNAME:PASSWORD@IP:PORT/USERDB
    ```
-   where the IP is the IP of the main/principal pod of your replica set.
+   The URI is the connection string of your Mongo Database or Cluster.
 USERDB is the database your user account pertains to (can be `admin`).

 2. Create the `MongoDbSource` custom object, by configuring the required
    `database` has to be provided, but `collection` is optional.